YouTube is HUGE!

-My theory only, but I guess folks really trust YouTube, so when they see a button that looks like YouTube placed it there, their mouse cursors feel drawn to it.
+Folks really trust YouTube, so when they see a button that looks like YouTube placed it there, their mouse cursors feel drawn to it.
 It becomes harder not to click.

 #5- Sneak in Extra Subscribe Button in Your Channel Art